– General Information –

 As an eSports player, he played the games StarCraft and Warcraft III professionally.
 He turned to professional poker in 2005.

-Grospellier honed his skill in the high stakes cash tables on PokerStars, playing under his iconic screen name “ElkY”.
+Grospellier honed his skill at the high stakes cash tables on PokerStars, playing under his iconic screen name “ElkY”.
 He often battled heads-up with Doug “WCGRider” Polk.

 ElkY went on to see great success in the live tournament scene as well.
 He’s cashed for over $14.5 million during his career.
 Even more impressively, he won a WSOP, a WPT and an EPT title.
 Having victories in all 3 major live tournament series is called “Triple Crown” in the poker world.
 ElkY is one of the 9 players to achieve that trifecta of live poker success in poker history.